leesolway/aa-wanderer/README.md

 - [ ] Wanderer ACL management through the auth
 - [ ] Automated pings when a marked system is connected to the home hole

+## Usage
+Currently, I recommend keeping a normal wanderer access list on your map that you configure yourself.
+You can add your corporation/alliance on this access list to make sure that all mains can easily open your map.
+It also allows you to add another group if needed during a joint op. \
+The application will create another access list that will be fully managed and shouldn't be manually edited.

 ## Installation

 ### Step 1 - Check prerequisites

 1. aa-wanderer is a plugin for Alliance Auth.
 If you don't have Alliance Auth running already, please install it first before proceeding. (see the official [AA installation guide](https://allianceauth.readthedocs.io/en/latest/installation/auth/allianceauth/) for details)
-2. You need to have a map with administrator access on wanderer to recover the API key
+2. You need to have a map with administrator access on wanderer to recover the map API key that will be used to create a new access list.

 ### Step 2 - Install app